-3. Basis of the consolidated financial statements preparation
+4. Basis of the consolidated financial statements preparation

-3.1 The consolidated financial statements have been prepared by consolidating the financial statements of the Company and of nine subsidiary companies ("the Group") The detail of structure and shareholding ratio of the Group is as follows:-
+4.1 The consolidated financial statements have been prepared by consolidating the financial statements of the Company and of eight subsidiary companies ("the Group") The detail of structure and shareholding ratio of the Group is as follows:-

-Name Country of Nature Percentage of shareholdings of subsidiaries incorporation of business As at Dec cember 31 2021 2020 C.I.G.
-(Thailand) Co., Ltd. Thailand Air conditioning and refrigeration parts 99.98 99.98 manufacturing and distribution; including maintenance and inspection services and distribution system CIG Development Co., Ltd. Thailand Hotel and construction 99.97 99.97 Siam Railway Development Co., Ltd. Thailand Locomotive Maintenance and construction 99.99 99.99 Ilustro Co., Ltd. Thailand Construction of electricity production and 99.40 97.00 distribution system CIG Blusolutions Co., Ltd. Thailand Air conditioning and refrigeration parts 99.97 99.97 manufacturing and distribution CIG Waterworks Co., Ltd. Thailand Water supply for consumption manufacturing 70.00 - and distribution Wellwise care Co., Ltd. Thailand Rubber gloves and medical equipment 50.00 - manufacturing and distribution CIG Operation Co., Ltd. Thailand Manage of manufacturing and distribution 50.00 - water supply CIRP Co., Ltd. Thailand Electricity generation of Renewable Energy 50.00 -
+Name Country of Nature Percentage of sh nareholdings of subsidiaries incorporation of business 2022 2021 C.I.G.
+(Thailand) Co., Ltd. Thailand Air conditioning and refrigeration parts 99.98 99.98 manufacturing and distribution; including maintenance and inspection services and distribution system CIG Development Co., Ltd. Thailand Hotel and construction 99.97 99.97 Siam Railway Development Co., Ltd. Thailand Locomotive Maintenance and construction 99.99 99.99 Ilustro Co., Ltd. Thailand Construction of electricity production and 99.40 99.40 distribution system CIG Blusolutions Co., Ltd. Thailand Air conditioning and refrigeration parts 74.97 99.97 manufacturing and distribution CIG Waterworks Co., Ltd. Thailand Water supply for consumption manufacturing 70.00 70.00 and distribution CIG Operation Co., Ltd. Thailand Manage of manufacturing and distribution 50.00 50.00 water supply CIG Utilities And Infrastructure Co., Ltd. Thailand Electric power generation and transmission 99.99 - Wellwise care Co., Ltd. Thailand Rubber gloves and medical equipment - 50.00 manufacturing and distribution CI Power Co., Ltd. Thailand Electricity generation of Renewable Energy - 50.00

-- 154 - 3.2 Subsidiaries are entities controlled by the Company.
+- 4.2 Subsidiaries are entities controlled by the Company.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases. - 3.3 The consolidated financial statements have been prepared using the same accounting policy for the same accounting items and other events in the similar situation. - 3.4 The accounting periods of subsidiary companies ended the same date as that of C.I.
-GROUP PUBLIC COMPANY LIMITED. (accounting period ended on December 31) except a subsidiary company whose accounting periods ended June 30 follow:- - Wellwise care Co., Ltd.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases. - 4.3 The consolidated financial statements have been prepared using the same accounting policy for the same accounting items and other events in the similar situation. - 4.4 The accounting periods of subsidiary companies ended the same date as that of C.I.
+GROUP PUBLIC COMPANY LIMITED. - 4.5 The consolidated financial statements combine the accounts of the Company and subsidiary companies after eliminating inter-company transaction items.
+The balances between the Company and subsidiary companies, significant intra-group transactions, investments in subsidiary companies and share capital of subsidiary companies have already been eliminated from the consolidated financial statements. - 4.6 Investment in subsidiaries which the Company holds 99.00% onwards are prepare the consolidated financial statements.
+The Company calculated the investment in the subsidiary as 100%.